 1. Choose sustainable or DIY chocolate treats

-And don't forget to check the unit pricing on any eggs you buy to make sure you're getting the most bang for your buck.
-If hot cross buns are on your list, you can compare the best prices in our hot cross bun review.
+Don't forget to check the unit pricing on any hot cross buns or eggs you buy to make sure you're getting the most bang for your buck.

 "Consider making chocolate crackles or rocky road as a cheaper and more sustainable way to treat loved ones this Easter," says Fiona.